kubernetes/enhancements/keps/sig-network/20190603-EndpointSlice-API.md

     metav1.TypeMeta `json:",inline"`
     // OwnerReferences should be set when the object is derived from a k8s
     // object.
-    // The object labels may contain the following key:
+    // The object labels may include the following keys:
-    // kubernetes.io/service: the label value indicates the name of the
+    // * kubernetes.io/service-name: the label value indicates the name of the
-    // service from which the EndpointSlice is derived from.
+    //   service from which the EndpointSlice is derived.
+EndpointSlices which
+    //   are not associated with a Service should not use this key.
+    // * endpointslice.kubernetes.io/managed-by: the label value represents a
+    //   unique name for the controller or application that manages this
+    //   EndpointSlice.
     // +optional
     metav1.ObjectMeta `json:"metadata,omitempty" protobuf:"bytes,1,opt,name=metadata"`
-    // Metadata of the Endpoints in the EndpointSlice.
-    EndpointMeta `json:",inline"`
-    // Endpoints of this EndpointSlice.
+    // addressType specifies the type of address carried by this EndpointSlice.
+    // All addresses in this slice must be the same type.
+    // Default is IP
     // +optional
+    AddressType *AddressType `json:"addressType" protobuf:"bytes,4,rep,name=addressType"`
+    // endpoints is a list of unique endpoints in this slice.
+Each slice may
+    // include a maximum of 1000 endpoints.
     // +listType=atomic
-    Endpoints []Endpoint `json:"endpoints,omitempty" protobuf:"bytes,2,opt,name=endpoints"`
+    Endpoints []Endpoint `json:"endpoints" protobuf:"bytes,2,rep,name=endpoints"`
+    // ports specifies the list of network ports exposed by each endpoint in
+    // this slice.
+Each port must have a unique name.
+When ports is empty, it
+    // indicates that there are no defined ports.
+When a port is defined with a
+    // nil port value, it indicates "all ports".
+Each slice may include a
+    // maximum of 100 ports.
+    // +optional
+    // +listType=atomic
+    Ports []EndpointPort `json:"ports" protobuf:"bytes,3,rep,name=ports"`
 }

+// AddressType represents the type of address referred to by an endpoint. type AddressType string

+const (
+    // AddressTypeIP represents an IP Address.
+    AddressTypeIP = AddressType("IP")
+    // AddressTypeFQDN represents a FQDN.
+    AddressTypeFQDN = AddressType("FQDN")
+)

-type Endpoint struct {
+// Endpoint represents a single logical "backend" implementing a service. type Endpoint struct {
-    // Required: Targets of the endpoint.
-Must contain at least one target.
+    // addresses of this endpoint.
+The contents of this field are interpreted
+    // according to the corresponding EndpointSlice addressType field.
+This
+    // allows for cases like dual-stack (IPv4 and IPv6) networking.
+Consumers
-    // Different consumers (e.g. kube-proxy) handle different types of
+    // (e.g. kube-proxy) must handle different types of addresses in the context
-    // targets in the context of its own capabilities.
+    // of their own capabilities.
+This must contain at least one address but no
+    // more than 100.
     // +listType=set
-    Targets []string `json:"targets,omitempty" protobuf:"bytes,1,opt,name=targets"`
+    Addresses []string `json:"addresses" protobuf:"bytes,1,rep,name=addresses"`
+    // conditions contains information about the current status of the endpoint.
+    Conditions EndpointConditions `json:"conditions,omitempty" protobuf:"bytes,2,opt,name=conditions"`
-    // The Hostname of this endpoint.
+    // hostname of this endpoint.
+This field may be used by consumers of
+    // endpoints to distinguish endpoints from each other (e.g. in DNS names).
+    // Multiple endpoints which use the same hostname should be considered
+    // fungible (e.g. multiple A values in DNS).
+Must pass DNS Label (RFC 1123)
+    // validation.
     // +optional
-    Hostname *string `json:"hostname,omitempty" protobuf:"bytes,2,opt,name=hostname"`
+    Hostname *string `json:"hostname,omitempty" protobuf:"bytes,3,opt,name=hostname"`
-    // Required: the conditions of the endpoint.
-    Conditions EndpointConditions  `json:"conditions,omitempty" protobuf:"bytes,3,opt,name=conditions"`
-    // Reference to object providing the endpoint.
+    // targetRef is a reference to a Kubernetes object that represents this
+    // endpoint.
     // +optional
     TargetRef *v1.ObjectReference `json:"targetRef,omitempty" protobuf:"bytes,4,opt,name=targetRef"`
-    // Topology can contain arbitrary topology information associated with the
+    // topology contains arbitrary topology information associated with the
     // endpoint.
-    // Key/value pairs contained in topology must conform with the label format.
+These key/value pairs must conform with the label format.
     // https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
+    // Topology may include a maximum of 16 key/value pairs.
+For endpoints
+    // backed by Kubernetes Pods, This may include, but is not limited to the
-    // Topology may contain the following well known keys:
+    // following well known keys:
-    // kubernetes.io/hostname: the value indicates the hostname of the node
+    // * kubernetes.io/hostname: the value indicates the hostname of the node
     //   where the endpoint is located.
 This should match the corresponding
     //   node label.
-    // topology.kubernetes.io/zone: the value indicates the zone where the
+    // * topology.kubernetes.io/zone: the value indicates the zone where the
     //   endpoint is located.
 This should match the corresponding node label.
-    // topology.kubernetes.io/region: the value indicates the region where the
+    // * topology.kubernetes.io/region: the value indicates the region where the
     //   endpoint is located.
 This should match the corresponding node label.
     // +optional
     Topology map[string]string `json:"topology,omitempty" protobuf:"bytes,5,opt,name=topology"`
 }

-type EndpointConditions struct {
+// EndpointConditions represents the current condition of an endpoint. type EndpointConditions struct {
-    // Ready indicates if the endpoint is ready to serve traffic.
+    // ready indicates that this endpoint is prepared to receive traffic,
-    Ready bool `json:"ready,omitempty" protobuf:"bytes,1,opt,name=ready"`
-}

-type EndpointMeta struct {
-    // This field specifies the list of ports associated with each endpoint in the EndpointSlice
-    // Each EndpointPort must have a unique port name.
+    // according to whatever system is managing the endpoint.
+A nil value
+    // indicates an unknown state.
+In most cases consumers should interpret this
+    // unknown state as ready.
     // +optional
-    // +listType=atomic
-    Ports []EndpointPort `json:"ports,omitempty" protobuf:"bytes,1,opt,name=ports"`
+    Ready *bool `json:"ready,omitempty" protobuf:"bytes,1,name=ready"`
 }

-type EndpointPort struct {
+// EndpointPort represents a Port used by an EndpointSlice type EndpointPort struct {
     // The name of this port.
+All ports in an EndpointSlice must have a unique
-    // If the EndpointSlice is dervied from K8s service, this corresponds to ServicePort.Name.
+    // name.
+If the EndpointSlice is dervied from a Kubernetes service, this
+    // corresponds to the Service.ports[].name.
-    // Name must be a IANA_SVC_NAME or an empty string.
+    // Name must either be an empty string or pass IANA_SVC_NAME validation:
+    // * must be no more than 15 characters long
+    // * may contain only [-a-z0-9]
+    // * must contain at least one letter [a-z]
+    // * it must not start or end with a hyphen, nor contain adjacent hyphens
     // Default is empty string.
-    // +optional
-    Name *string `json:"name,omitempty" protobuf:"bytes,1,opt,name=name"`
+    Name *string `json:"name,omitempty" protobuf:"bytes,1,name=name"`
     // The IP protocol for this port.
     // Must be UDP, TCP, or SCTP.
     // Default is TCP.
+    Protocol *v1.Protocol `json:"protocol,omitempty" protobuf:"bytes,2,name=protocol"`
+    // The application protocol for this port.
     // +optional
-    Protocol *v1.Protocol `json:"protocol,omitempty" protobuf:"bytes,2,opt,name=protocol"`
+    AppProtocol *string `json:"appProtocol,omitempty" protobuf:"bytes,3,name=appProtocol"`
     // The port number of the endpoint.
     // If this is not specified, ports are not restricted and must be
     // interpreted in the context of the specific consumer.
-    // +optional
-    Port *int32 `json:"port,omitempty" protobuf:"bytes,3,opt,name=port"`
+    Port *int32 `json:"port,omitempty" protobuf:"bytes,4,opt,name=port"`
 }
 ```

 ### Mapping